Systems · People · AI Integration · Toronto, ON

 The hidden number

-26% of the average employee's workday is consumed by process inefficiency alone, not the work itself but the friction around the work.
-For a 10-person team that's two and a half full-time salaries evaporating into bad systems every year.
+26% of the average employee's workday is consumed by process inefficiency alone.
+For a 10-person team, that is two and a half full-time salaries evaporating into bad systems every year.
+Payroll you are already spending, buying output you never receive.

 Source: FormAssembly / multiple industry studies

 And it compounds.
 The longer a broken system runs, the more normal it becomes.
 New staff are onboarded into the dysfunction.
-Workarounds become procedures.
-The original problem becomes invisible, a myth nobody can remember the origin of.
+Workarounds harden into procedures.
+The original problem becomes a myth nobody can remember the origin of.
 Until someone walks in and sees it immediately.

 The cost across industries